 These are extra little games that can be played by up to four people.

 Ever wanted to pit four monkeys against each other in a brawl?
 Well now you can.
-In Monkey Fight you take control of a monkey with a boxing glove attached to his ball.
-You swing it at enemies and try to knock them off of the stage.
+In Monkey Fight you take control of a monkey with a boxing glove attached to its ball.
+The boxing glove is used to punch other monkeys off of the stage.
 There are different power ups available for the monkeys which include larger boxing gloves, greater length boxing glove punches and an replacement spinning boxing glove attack.
 There are 3 different stages available for the game mode.

 In Monkey Target, the player begins at the top of a large ramp (similar to an Olympic ski-jump) set out in the ocean.
 There are platforms in the water in front of the ramp, and these platforms are covered with colored sections that correspond to various point values.
 A player rolls their monkey down the ramp and presses "A" to open their ball once they have been flung into the air.
 This allows them to glide over the various targets until they choose to press "A" again, closing the ball.
 Once the ball is closed, the monkey will drop, though it is affected by the momentum and direction of the glide that existed prior the the closing.
 It is impossible to reopen the ball once it has been closed, and they player has no control over the monkey after they hit "A".
 A player receives the point value listed on the platform where the ball stops.
 If the monkey falls into the water, the player forfeits that turn.

 This mode is played in rounds, and a single person plays at any one time.
 The default setting for this mode is 10 rounds, but this can be altered to a player's liking.
 There are three platform layouts in this mode, and they cycle in order throughout the rounds.
 This means that in a traditional ten round game, each map gets played three times before a final round on the first level.